Rotorua's John Paul College orders independent investigation after racism allegations - NZ Herald

 AdvertisementAdvertise with NZME.

-Ministry of Education sector enablement deputy secretary Katrina Casey said she was advised by the school that it was managing the matter alongside the Dioceses.
+Ministry of Education sector enablement deputy secretary Katrina Casey said she was advised by the school that it was managing the matter alongside the Diocese.